-Indicative budget: EUR 49.7 million.
+Budget: EUR 79 million.

 Applicants are strongly encouraged to form small consortia which fit the purpose of the proposed project.
-The size of the consortium should be typically between 5 and 15 participants; the SME end users group should be limited to 2 to 5 members necessary to achieve the objectives.
+The size of the consortium should typically be between 10 and 15 participants; the SME end users group should be limited to 2 to 5 members necessary to achieve the objectives.

-The overall budget of the project should typically be between EUR 1 500 000 to EUR 3 000 000 and the duration of the project should normally be between 2 and 3 years.
+The overall budget of the project should typically be between EUR 1.500.000 to EUR 3.000.000 and the duration of the project should normally be between 2 and 3 years.